danbev/learning-v8/README.md

       Return(LoadStringLength(str));
     }

-From the resulting class you can see how Parameter can be used.
+From the resulting class you can see how `Parameter` can be used from within `TF_BUILTIN` macro.